Kometa-Team/Kometa/docs/defaults/readme.md

         overlay_level: episode
 ```

 Each file has a comment block at the top showing the available `template_variables` for each file.
-For example the [`PMM/genre`](https://github.com/meisnate12/Plex-Meta-Manager-Configs/blob/master/PMM/genre.yml) has this:
+For example the [`pmm: genre`](https://github.com/meisnate12/Plex-Meta-Manager-Configs/blob/master/PMM/genre.yml) has this:

 ```yaml
 #############################################################